 Get an accountability partner

-The American association of training and development in their study, found that people are likely to have a 65% chance of achieving a goal if they have an accountability partner.
-It could be your roommate, a classmate or your best friend.
+The American Association of Training and Development in their study, found that people are likely to have a 65% chance of achieving a goal if they have an accountability partner.
+It could be your roommate, a peer, or your best friend.
 Someone who understands and values your goals.
 Accountability partners will remind you of your goals and help you review how far along you are in accomplishing them.

 Having an accountability meeting will further increase your chances of goal success to 95%.